 - HIRE THE SUCCESSFUL CANDIDATE AND RETAIN FILES FOR ONE YEAR FOR PURPOSES OF DEFENDING ANY SUIT THAT MAY BE FILED

 Taking the steps identified here will put an employer in a strong position to defend a “failure to hire/promote” lawsuit.
 Here is an opinion from the Eastern District of North Carolina Federal Court in which we were able to obtain a dismissal of the failure to promote claim based upon racial discrimination.
-My client had a thoroughly documented process allowing us to prove the reason for not promoting the applicant was legitimate and non-discriminatory.
-This case is a good example of why an applicant screening process should be implemented to avoid these types of suits.
+My client had a thoroughly documented interview and evaluation process which allowed us to prove the legitimate and non-discriminatory decision.
+This case is a good example of the benefits of a uniform applicant screening process.
+The opinion also identifies the specific procedures adopted by the employer which made the difference in the case (hint: maybe other employers should adopt some of these).

 - Are job descriptions necessary?

-- No, but here are reasons for creating job descriptions:
+- No, but here are some good reasons for creating and maintaining job descriptions:

 - Establishes essential job functions- doing this will give you a strong defense to any claim if an employee, for whatever reason, is unable to perform a documented essential job function.